akovanev/kovanev.github.io/_posts/2020-10-07-Output-and-loggin-within-epi-job.md

 Working with `EPiServer` on various projects for more than five years, I often have tasks to import or update content, users, prices etc. Using jobs in such tasks is a very common practice.

-Every time I've seen a list of jobs and different efforts to extract the basic functionality at some abstract level.
-Every time the output, logging, exception handling strategies are not ideal.
+Every time I've seen a list of jobs, every time I've seen different efforts to extract the basic functionality at some abstract level.
+Meanwhile the output, logging, exception handling strategies were not ideal.

-If you look at <a href="https://github.com/akovanev/EPiServer.Jobs.Extensions/">EPiServer.Jobs.Extensions</a> package you will find very simple logic, which despite this may save project hours.
+If you look at <a href="https://github.com/akovanev/EPiServer.Jobs.Extensions/">EPiServer.Jobs.Extensions</a> you will find very simple logic, which, despite this, may save project hours.

-Let's suppose I have an import task.
-I included the job extensions in my project.
-Then the code may look like
+In the example below I'll create an import job and import service using the package.
 <pre><code class="language-cs">
 [ScheduledPlugIn(
     DisplayName = "Import job",